 ATI (8 sided) cutouts.
 Handles rectangular (half ATI) as well as symmetrical ATI shaped holes.

 Square or rectangular cutouts.
 Position the probe within the cutout, click the square tool, click proceed.
 The height and width are recorded as lines.

-When measurements are complete, safe the dxf file and open the dxf file in cad.
+When measurements are complete, save the dxf file and open it in your CAD.
 The entities are then edited to extended lines to their intersections, the entire panel can be rotated to correct any minor out of square condition.